SEND sufficiency consultation

 We do not have enough funding to continue to grow SEND provision without investing in early intervention and specialist provision in mainstream schools.
 It is important that wherever possible, children are educated in mainstream settings that have high quality specialist provision that can meet their needs well.

 If we develop provision across the entire range of educational settings, eventually we will be able to return to a financially sustainable position.

 Capital funding over the next three years as described above, is only for capital, i.e. buildings.
 It does not contribute to the running costs of setting up any new provision.
 Therefore funding for running costs must be found from existing budgets that are already under significant financial pressure.

 Because Norfolk is only being given a small amount of national capital funding over the next three years, we will only be able to address a very small number of priorities.

-We welcome the views of anyone who has an interest in Norfolk’s early years, school or post 16 educational provision for children with EHC plans.
-We are interested in the views of professionals across the education, health and social care landscape, and we would especially like to hear the views of parents, carers and young people.
+We asked anyone with an interest in Norfolk’s early years, school or post 16 educational provision for children with EHC plans for their views, including professionals across the education, health and social care landscape, and parents, carers and young people.

-In the summer term, we will also be publishing our sufficiency strategy and plan.This will set out a broader and more ambitious plan for specialist provision for children with SEN and disabilities.
-This consultation will help to inform this strategy.
+In the summer 2018, we will also be publishing our sufficiency strategy and plan.This will set out a broader and more ambitious plan for specialist provision for children with SEN and disabilities.
+The consultation will help to inform this strategy.